-Envelope Verification
+Signature Verification

-- Beginning 29 days prior to the election, we may begin processing the returned VBM envelopes. - We verify the voter's signature on the outside of the envelope and update the voter's history file in our database to record that the voter has returned a VBM ballot in the current election. - We verify the signature by comparing it to the one on the voter's affidavit of registration.
-Only the elections staff may perform this comparison.
+Beginning 29 days prior to the election, OCROV staff may begin processing the returned VBM envelopes.

+- OCROV staff verifies the voter's signature on the outside of the envelope and updates the voter's history file in our database to record that the voter has returned a VBM ballot in the current election. - OCROV staff verifies the signature by comparing it to the one on the voter's affidavit of registration.
+Only the elections staff member may perform this comparison.